 Most of us have experienced an earwig sauntering across the carpet that we’re sitting on.
-Even though earwigs aren’t major disease-carriers, and aren’t poisonous, it’s unnerving to see them invading our homes.
+Even though earwigs aren’t major disease-carrying bugs, and aren’t poisonous, it’s unnerving to see them invading our homes.

-There are over 20 different species of earwig in the continental U.S. However, the most commonly found one in households is the European earwig, introduced to the area in the 1900's.
-Around the world, there are over 1000 different species.
+There are over 20 different species of earwig in the continental U.S. However, the most commonly found one in households is the European earwig, introduced to the area in the 1900’s.
+Around the world, there are over 1000 different species of these bugs.

 Adults are usually about 10-15 mm and dark brown in color.
 They have two sets of wings, which they very rarely use.
 However, the most striking aspect of most earwigs are their large forceps (or pincers), which can look very threatening.

 Something surprising about earwigs is that they are fiercely protective of their young.
 Unlike most insects, which leave eggs and newly-hatched larvae to fend for themselves, earwig mothers will guard their eggs until they hatch, and guard the larvae until they shed.

 Earwigs love damp places which are cooler than most insects prefer.
 For the most part, their diet is made up of vegetation (both alive and rotting.)
 However, some species are predatory, and they live off of smaller insects.